Iteration Complexity of Variational Quantum Algorithms: Introduction

 The classical computation component can be viewed as an unconstrained optimization problem, wherein a function of the so-called variational parameters is minimized with respect to these variables.
 This objective function has certain specific properties, which we shall discuss in detail in the following.
 However, one important and immediate point is that the evaluations of the function (and its gradients and any higher-order information) are ultimately noisy, meaning that one evaluation with a certain set of parameters may yield a different value than another evaluation with the same set of variational parameters.

 We can distinguish two classes of algorithms used to compute the steps of the classical optimization procedure in VQA.
 One popular option \cite{HarrowNapp}, inspired by automatic differentiation, evaluates closed-form expressions for the gradient \cite{ekert2002direct,fischer2022ancilla}.
 Alternatively, one can use ``zero order" or ``derivative free optimization" methods, which only make use of function evaluations rather than seeking to compute gradients.
 A popular choice is the \emph{Simultaneous Perturbation Stochastic Approximation} (SPSA) algorithm, a classic method introduced by Spall et al.~\cite{spall1992multivariate} to solve stochastic root-finding problems using noisy function evaluations to approximate a gradient.
-There it was found that a careful evaluation of the problem function at distinct points yielded a more reliable estimate of the gradient than finite difference methods, relative to the number of evaluations required, and it became a standard tool of zeroth-order stochastic approximation.
-More commonly in the optimization literature, an approach described (ambiguously, since SPSA also used two evaluations) as the ``two-point function approximation" rule is the most extensively analyzed in the zero-order optimization community, so although it is not commonly used in quantum circuits at the moment, we will also analyze its performance.
+There it was found that a careful evaluation of the problem function at distinct points yielded a more reliable estimate of the gradient than finite difference methods, relative to the number of evaluations required, and it became a standard tool of zeroth-order stochastic approximation. {Despite being a comparatively unused method in classical settings, known to perform substandard compared to other methods, in the case of VQA, practical numerical experience has yielded SPSA to be the most popular zero order optimization method, see, e.g.~~\cite{Bonet2023}.
+In studying the convergence properties under biased noise, we hope to elucidate on the potential unique value of SPSA to this class of problems.

+More commonly in the general optimization literature, an approach described (ambiguously, since SPSA also used two evaluations) as the ``two-point function approximation" rule is the most extensively analyzed.
+As such, as a point of both theoretical and numerical comparison, we consider the application of both SPSA vis-a-vis the two point function approximation rule for optimizing VQA objectives.